-go site In honor of those servicemen that recently gave their life for this country:
+go to link In honor of those servicemen that recently gave their life for this country:

 For six years I was in the Marine Corps Reserves and in that time I never saw my church add my name to the military prayer list along with the others that were on active duty.
 I asked and was told “oh, you aren’t in real danger” and “he signed up for it, he asked for it” as excuses.
 The real truth is that very few people understand exactly what we do.
 We as reservist do defend our nation, we deploy frequently, and we are targeted the same because we wear the same uniform.
 So God bless America and its Military, God bless Reservist, and God bless those families of the recently killed Marines and the Sailor, because they never thought it would go like this.
 Keep them in your thoughts and prayers.
 And next time you talk to someone in the military and they tell you they are a reservist, thank them and don’t treat them like a boy scout…